 - Ensure that ITSM staff understand at least the basics of security – in an ideal world, use an internal subject matter expert to share “the minimum” people should know internally including the common risks and threats, and what people need to do in their roles (we’ll probably be hearing a lot more of “everyone is responsible for security” this year).
 If this isn’t possible, then share some easy-to-digest reading such as this “Information Security and Encryption – an Overview” blog.

-Addressing the impact of increased technology adoption:
+ITSM tips for addressing the impact of increased technology adoption:

 - Look beyond the serious security risks associated with the internet of things (IoT) – scary things often seem to get the most media attention these days but, while the risks associated with IoT devices are very real and shouldn’t be ignored (see bullets #13 and #14), there’s also much to be done in uplifting IT management capabilities in light of the growth in both “dumb” and “smart” network-connected devices.
 For instance, dealing with the volume-related impact on availability and capacity management, and (device) fault management.

 - Be ready to sell the increasing importance, and value, of ITSM in a technology-reliant world – and it’s very easy to overlook this need.
 While ITSM has become a staple of many (if not most) organizations, corporate investments in cloud services and DevOps in particular have sparked debates over the future need for ITSM.
 It leaves ITSM teams with two choices – either to sit on their hands expecting business colleagues to just “get” why ITSM is important in a service-centric world, or to proactively market and demonstrate ITSM’s worth.
 This shouldn’t be a tough decision, with approaches such as business relationship management (BRM) available to help.

 ITSM tips for delivering against the business need for “digital transformation”: